JoseAntonioMoreira/UnWastedSPA-FrontEnd/README.md

 # UnWasted
 ## Single Page Application (SPA) Frontend

+Welcome to UnWasted, a platform designed to connect local producers with the community while tackling food waste.
+Our mission is to make it easier for producers to share what they have to offer and for consumers to access fresh, local products right where they are.

 This repository contains the frontend code for a Single Page Application (SPA) developed using JavaScript.
 The application interacts with a backend server to provide a seamless user experience.
 This project uses **CORS**, **Axios**, and **Express** to manage API requests and data flow between the frontend and backend.

 ---